The method that should be used for determining paragraph

 or right-to-left text like Hebrew and Arabic.
 If this is the case,

-and language.
-Without the change of direction the text may be read
+without the change of direction the text may be read backwards.

 The following code can be used to set the predominant language